MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/azure-monitor-agent/migration/best-practices-migrating-from-log-analytics-agent.md

 ---
 # Best practices for migrating to Azure Monitor Agent from the legacy Log Analytics agent

-This article provides guidance on how to implement a successful migration to Microsoft Azure Monitor Agent from the Log Analytics agent.
+This article provides guidance on how to implement a successful migration from the Log Analytics agent to Microsoft Azure Monitor Agent.

 ## Overview